Vungle/iOS-SDK-Swift/README.md

 ### Version Info
 The Vungle iOS SDK supports iOS 8+, both 32bit and 64bit apps.

 Our newest iOS SDK (5.1.0) was released on July 5th, 2017.
 Please ensure you are using Xcode 8.0 or higher to ensure smooth integration.
-This sample has been tested on XCode 8.3.3 with Swift 3.1
+This sample app has been tested on XCode 8.3.3 with Swift 3.1

 ## Release Notes
 ### 5.1.0